 – west (Sequence B) in order to capture the darkening sky before the maximum eclipse (Pic.16,17),

 – north northwest (NNW) (Sequence C), opposite to the crescent Sun, in order to chase the Moon’s shadow in the Earth’s atmosphere (Pic.18,19),

-Another part of my documentation was comparison the eclipsed sunlight with the car bulbs (Sequence D).
-I was founded, that during the 90% partial phase the sunlight is nearly equal the car headlight.
-In that moment the Sun was clearly visible yet (Pic.
+Another part of my documentation was to compare the eclipsed sunlight with the car bulbs (Sequence D).
+I was founded, that during the 90% partial phase the sunlight is nearly equal to the car headlight.
+At that moment the Sun was clearly visible yet (Pic.
 20).